kabinud/FFUBER/README.md

 ### For Ride Requesters
 1. Click "Request Ride" on dashboard
-2. Select your group and enter pickup/destination
+2. Select your group and enter pickup/destination addresses
+3. Use "Current Location" button to auto-populate your address
-3. Add passenger count and any special notes
+4. Add passenger count and any special notes
-4. Wait for drivers in your group to respond
+5. Wait for drivers in your group to respond
-5. Accept an offer and track your ride
+6. Accept an offer and track your ride
+7. **Cancel ride** anytime before pickup if plans change

 ### For Drivers
 1. Toggle "I can drive others" in dashboard